Environmental Services

 Residents are being asked to place food scraps and food-soiled paper along with their yard waste in their green bin and not in the trash.
 Your green bin will be picked up weekly.
 Please place your green bin at your normal collection location by 6 a.m. on the same day as your regularly scheduled, weekly trash collection.
 The City had also provided residents with a new, free kitchen pail to make it easier for them to collect fruit and vegetable peels, plate scrapings, spoiled food and food-soiled paper, and then empty the contents into their outdoor green bin, along with yard trimmings.

-New organic waste recycling green bins have been delivered to all residents with current service, including Accessory Dwelling Units.
-By default, ADUs receive a 35-gallon organic greens container.
-Residents can swap out any unused organic greens container for a different size as long as they request it within 14 calendar days of initial delivery.
+New organic waste recycling bins have been delivered to all residents with current service, including Accessory Dwelling Units.
+By default, ADUs receive a 35-gallon organic waste recycling bin.
+Residents can swap out any unused organic waste recycling bin for a different size as long as they request it within 14 calendar days of initial delivery.

 What size green bins are offered and how many green bins can I have?